 Price: Adults €4.3, children €3.9, tent €5.3-6.3, motorhome €7.3 (in low season, add roughly 80 cents for peak season prices).

-So, there you have it, a selection of the best campsites in Portugal.
+So, there you have it, a selection of the best camping in Portugal.
 As you can see, there really is something for everyone – where you’re a beach bum, a history buff, or a mountaineer, or you just want a simple resort vibe, Portugal has you covered for your next camping trip.

 Anna is the co-owner of expert world travel and can't wait to share her travel experience with the world.
 With over 54 countries under her belt she has a lot to write about!
 Including those insane encounters with black bears in Canada.